ibm-cloud-docs/loadbalancer-service/known-limitations.md

 {:download: .download}

 # Known Issues and Limitations
-This topic provides information on the currently known issues and limitations with the IBM Cloud Load Balancer Service.
+This topic provides information on the currently known issues and limitations with the IBM© Cloud Load Balancer Service.

 ## Known Issues
 The IBM Cloud Load Balancer Service currently has the following issues: